About

-Based in Vicksburg, MI, The Mill Group is a development and stewardship organization led by entrepreneur and former Vicksburg resident Chris Moore.
+Based in Vicksburg, Michigan, The Mill Group is a development and stewardship organization led by entrepreneur and Vicksburg native Chris Moore.
 Driven by a deep connection to the community, Moore has undertaken the ambitious effort to restore the historic buildings of downtown Vicksburg and revitalize the former campus of The Mill at Vicksburg.

-- Support density in the Village while protecting the farmland that surrounds it.
+4. Support population density in the Village while protecting surrounding farmland.

 Why Vicksburg